Nutrition

 For many children, the school meals will be the only food they eat all day.

-“My favourite time of the day is when we get our food and drink.”
+“My favorite time of the day is when we get our food and drink.”

 — Rene, 1st grade.